michelcrypt4d4mus/fedialgo/README.md

 // variable contains the timeline (in the React example above that would be 'timeline'). algorithm.triggerFeedUpdate();

-// algorithm.getTimeline() returns the current weight-ordered/filtered array of Toot objects
-// Note there won't be anything in there until the timeilne is at least partially done being built! let timeline: Toot[] = algorithm.getTimeline();
-// If you wanted to wait until the feed was fully constructed, wait for the Promise: algorithm.triggerFeedUpdate().then(() => timeline = algorithm.getTimeline());

 // Check if loading is in progress before calling, otherwise you might get thrown an exception if (!algorithm.isLoading()) {
     algorithm.triggerFeedUpdate();
 }

+// algorithm.getTimeline() returns the current weight-ordered/filtered array of Toot objects
+// Note there won't be anything there until the timeilne is at least partially built! let timeline: Toot[] = algorithm.getTimeline();
+// If you wanted to wait until the feed was fully constructed, wait for the Promise: algorithm.triggerFeedUpdate().then(() => timeline = algorithm.getTimeline());
 ```

 #### Setting Weights For The Various Feed Scorers